Skip to main content

 back in the hands of the people.

-The same TsugiNode that drives your TV to its full potential is also a node in a residential delivery, storage, and compute grid.
-Nodes join as a side effect of wanting the picture.
+The same TsugiNode that drives your TV to its full potential is designed to one day serve as a node in a residential delivery, storage, and compute grid.
+Nodes would join as a side effect of wanting the picture.
 No crypto-speculation cold start.
 The architecture is the long bet.

 The thesis